-Attending college and high school classes at the same time; rules to know:
+Rules to know when attending college and high school classes at the same time:

-- Classes available on campus or via the internet, or courses given on high school campuses. - For English, Math, or a Science class requiring Math you must to take a placement test prior to enrolling into the course.
-Take the exam as soon as possible after you apply for admissions, you may set an appointment or attain the Assessment's Office hours by calling (818) 364-7613.
+- Classes available on campus or via the Internet or courses given on high school campuses. - For English, Math, or a Science class requiring Math you must take a placement test prior to enrolling into the course.
+Take the exam as soon as possible after you apply for admissions.
+You may set an appointment or attain the Assessment's Office hours by calling 818.364.7613.

-COST PER UNIT:
+COST PER UNIT

-The first 11 units for concurrently enrolled high school students are "free", as long as there are not any restrictions to your admissions process.
+The first 11 units for concurrently enrolled high school students are "free," as long as there are not any restrictions to your admissions process.